awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    echo My favorite color of the rainbow is $COLOR.
    ```

-1. Create a file called `Dockerfile` in your workspace directory and paste the contents below into it\.
+1. Create a file named `Dockerfile` in your workspace directory and paste the contents below into it\.
 This Dockerfile copies the previous files to your container and sets the entrypoint script to run when the container starts\.

    ```
    FROM busybox